 We use three project boards to plan and track our work.

 # Roadmap Board

 This is a high-level view of our product roadmap over the coming releases.
-It identifies the themes and priorities for the releases.

 # Product Backlog Board

 This board is maintained by the Product Manager (PM) and CTO.
 It is the main entry point for all issues.